Same Same But Different: The Risk Profile of Corporate Bond ETFs

 Postdoctoral Researcher

-My current research is focused on empirical asset pricing, asset management, and decentralized finance.
+My current research is focused on asset pricing, asset management, decentralized finance and the application of machine learning methods in finance.